Halleyscomet0855/nvim-config/README.md

 -  git implementation (in-progress)
     - ALmost done, however still wanna check out lazy git first
 - (DONE!)
 Cheat sheet for keybinds

+## Features to think on:
+- Zero-lsp.
+Can I integrate this into my setup?
+If so, how?
+What does it do anyways?
+- Refactoring
+- debugging.
+Is this really necessary?
+Unsure of what to do with it, it seems like a major pain in the ass to config.
+- Rechecking of lsp and treesitter functions.
+Need to check whether or not it's still going.